NB! - Course runs for 2 (TWO) consecutive days from the date advertised.

 Issues covered include:

-- A cognitive approach to bipolar disorder
+- A cognitive approach to psychotic symptoms and behaviour

 - Increasing client medication compliance through CBT